facebookresearch/MLQA/README.md

 The data can be downloaded from here: [MLQA_V1.zip](https://dl.fbaipublicfiles.com/MLQA/MLQA_V1.zip)

 MLQA is split into development and test splits.
-The files are formatting using the popular SQuAD format.
+The files are formatted using the popular SQuAD format.
 The files are named with the following convention:
  ```
  {split}-context-{context_language}-question-{question_language}.json
 ```